rodneyshupe/Cookbook/Recipes/Entrees/Poultry/RoastChickenTarragonLemonPanSauce.rst

 Directions
 ----------

 1. Adjust oven rack to middle position, place 12-inch ovensafe skillet on rack, and heat oven to 450F.
 Combine salt and pepper in bowl.
-Pat chicken dry with paper towels.
-Rub entire surface with oil.
-Sprinkle evenly all over with salt mixture and rub in mixture with hands to coat evenly.
+Pat chicken dry with paper towels, then rub entire surface with oil.
+Sprinkle evenly all over with salt mixture and rub in with hands to coat evenly.
 Tie legs together with twine and tuck wing tips behind back.
 2. Transfer chicken, breast side up, to preheated skillet in oven.
-Roast chicken until breasts register 120F and thighs register 135F, 25 to 35 minutes.
-Turn off oven and leave chicken in oven until breasts register 160F and thighs register 175F, 25 to 35 minutes.
+Roast until breasts register 120F and thighs register 135F, 25 to 35 minutes.
+Turn off oven and leave chicken inside until breasts register 160F and thighs register 175F, 25 to 35 minutes.
 3. Transfer chicken to carving board and let rest, uncovered, for 20 minutes before carving.
-4. While chicken rests, remove all but 1 tablespoon of fat from now-empty skillet using large kitchen spoon, leaving any fond and jus in skillet.
+4. While chicken rests, remove all but 1 tablespoon of fat from the now-empty skillet using a large kitchen spoon, leaving any fond and jus behind.
 Place skillet over medium-high heat, add shallot, and cook until softened, about 2 minutes.
 5. Stir in broth and mustard, scraping skillet bottom with wooden spoon to loosen fond.
 Simmer until reduced to 3/4 cup, about 3 minutes.
 6. Off heat, whisk in butter, tarragon, and lemon juice.
-Season with pepper to taste; cover and keep warm.
+Season with pepper to taste, then cover and keep warm.

 Variation
 ---------